11 out of 12 people found this review helpfulwrite a review of this game

 Judge by yourself: the hero of the game is perpetually hungry.
 He has to eat spirits, otherwise he'll begin taking damage and eventually die.
-But not all hope is lost: a female wizard with a shaved, tattooed head and demonic companion who practices hard English words while cracking locks is ready to help you.
-How nice.
-Of course we need more party members, so why don't we go ahead and choose a winged female cleric or a sarcastic-womanizing half-hag who will like me only if my responses to him are witty enough?
-Sounds cool, but I'd rather go with a multi-colored bear spirit with 30+ constitution and 3 attacks per round (two claws and teeth, that's how it works).
-Thank you very much.
+But not all hope is lost: a female wizard with a shaved, tattooed head and a demonic companion who practices hard English words while cracking locks is ready to help you.
+Of course we need more companions, so why don't we go ahead and choose a winged female cleric or a sarcastic-womanizing half-hag who will like me only if my responses to him are witty enough?
+Sounds cool, but I'd rather go with a multi-colored bear spirit with 30+ constitution and three attacks per round.
 Do we need anything else on our quest?
 Sure, chatting with masked witches would help; so will pacifying talking trees in an enchanted forest.
-Let's not forget to make an appointment with a coven (13 witches), all of whom are sleeping.
-Never mind, we can just travel into their dreams and do some of the following: beat a bard at a logic game, become a skilled lawyer (how else will we help a poor schmo nullify his soul-selling contract with a devil?), or just fight demonic audience in a theater, who attacks you because you don't know your role in an amateur performance.
+Let's not forget to make an appointment with a coven of sorceresses, all of whom are sleeping.
+Never mind, we can just travel into their dreams and do some of the following: beat a bard at a logic game, become a skilled lawyer (how else will we help a poor shmo nullify his soul-selling contract with a devil?), or just fight demonic audience in a theater who attacks you because you don't know your role in an amateur performance.
 Then maybe we'll understand why dead gods are angry at me.
-I have nothing against dead gods, really.

-Is it similar to this game?
-In imagination, in creativity, in the quality of writing - yes, very.
-How about the gameplay?
-The rules have meanwhile moved to the 3rd edition, which adds 35776 new spells and character classes.
+Speaking of which: the rules have meanwhile moved to the 3rd edition, which adds 35776 new spells and character classes.
 You can now play as a cross-dressing half-leopard astral monk/barbarian/taxi driver.
 No, not really, but you will spend a day or two in front of the character creation screen.
 And since this is technically an add-on, you will start right off the bat at super-high levels, memorizing tasty spells and enjoying life no matter which class you belong to.
 Despite the relatively short length of the campaign, there is place for character development, party experimentation, and everything else you'd expect from a game of this type.

-There isn't much new here, except maybe the hunger meter, which was cool.
+There isn't much new here, except maybe the hunger meter, which is a cool idea.
 You crave for spirits.
 What will you do: devour all of them one-by-one?
 Your craving will go higher.
 The more you eat, the hungrier you'll become.
-I'm kinda familiar with this experience, though not necessarily with spiritual food.
 Basically, you're a typical addict, and it's your choice what you do with this addiction.
 You can bravely "suppress" your craving.
 It's more boring, but it gives you that warm fuzzy feeling.
-The game will react to your dealing with the addiction.
-Simple, effective role-playing here.
+The game will react to your dealing with the addiction appropriately at all times.